A minimalist two-level foundation for constructive mathematics: The intensional level

-is validated by Kleene's realizability interpretation of set-theoretic constructors.
-Hence this modified first order version of MLTT is consistent with the formal Church thesis and, in turn, satisfies our proofs as programs requirement, given that the axiom of choice is a theorem there.
-Instead, the version with the original term equalities in \cite{PMTT} is not validated by Kleene's realizability interpretation just because of the presence of the $\xi$-rule.
+in place of the usual term equality rules in \cite{PMTT}.
+Hence this modified first-order version of MLTT is consistent with the formal Church thesis and, in turn, satisfies our proofs-as-programs requirement, given that the axiom of choice is a theorem there.
+Instead, the version with the original term equalities in \cite{PMTT} is not validated by Kleene's realizability interpretation just because of the presence of the $\xi$-rule { }

 Now, given that, as we say above, we can interpret our version of \mtt\ in Martin-L{\"o}f's type theory with at least one universe, if we perform the same change of equality rules for \mtt\ then Kleene's realizability interpretation surely validates the set-theoretic version of \mtt \ and hopefully also the whole version~\footnote{The realizability interpretation of the collection of small propositions, as well as of the first universe in Martin-L{\"o}f's type theory in \cite{PMTT}, is a delicate point.
 We expect to interpret it as the subset of codes of small propositions.}, by providing a proof of \mtt-consistency with the axiom of choice and formal Church thesis (the axiom of choice holds because the realizability interpretation interprets the existential quantifier as the strong indexed sum).

 Luckily, we can take this modified version of \mtt\ without the $\xi$-rule as the {\it intensional level} of our desired two-level foundation with no effect on the interpretation of its extensional level.
 Indeed, the above change of term equality rules does not affect the properties of the quotient model we are going to build over \mtt\ and where we will interpret \emtt.
 This was first noticed in categorical terms in \cite{Ros,bcsr} (see remark~\ref{ros}).